zilahir/rzblog/content/blog/how-i-ride-2020/index.md

 ![Redux Devtools](./images/devtools2.png)

 There's also a `Visual Studio Code` extension called `Debugger for Chrome` that helps you debug React client side code.
 It allows you to set breakpoints in `Visual Studio Code`.
 [Here's](https://code.visualstudio.com/docs/nodejs/reactjs-tutorial#_debugging-react) the corresponding documentation describes the whole thing.
 You gonna like this, even though it requires a bit of a setup too.

+#Conclusions

+You might have noticed that I missed testing, like completely.
+That is not a coincidence.
+I am planniing to write an entire post about testing, the idea, the approaches, the tools, and the automation.
+I simply did not want to squeeze it into this.
+Let's give it the respect it deserves. 😝

+These are my preferenices, and my thoughts only.
+I know a lot of guys out there, who are doiing things differently, and might disagree with me even, and that's okay.
+Everybody needs to find their own way of developing, what makes them happy and efficient.

+Do you have anything to say?
+Reach out to me on [twitter](https://twitter.com/zilahy)!